-Following application of the Behaviour Management Policy, the decision may be made to exclude a student from attending the College.
+Following the application of the Behaviour Management Policy, the decision may be made to exclude a student from attending the College.

 Parents/guardians of the student may choose to appeal the decision.
-This may be done by addressing any grounds for appeal in writing as per the Complaints Resolution Policy.
+They may do so by addressing any grounds for appeal in writing, as per the Complaints Resolution Policy.